Hope41/hope41.github.io/README.md

 # Joachimford.uk
-> [Joachimford.uk](https://joachimford.uk) is my personal website which contains JavaScript projects, experiments and games that can all be played on PCs and occasionally mobile devices.
+> [Joachimford.uk](https://joachimford.uk) is my personal website that contains JavaScript projects, experiments and games that can all be played on a desktop computer and, occasionally, mobile devices as well.

 Things planned:
-- Articles explaining certain aspects of bigger projects
+- Articles explaining and illustrating certain aspects of bigger projects
-- New games
+- New games including a platform runner that's currently in development

 More coming soon!